A French couple I know spent fourteen months renovating a riad in the medina.

 Almost every foreign buyer I’ve spoken to underestimated their renovation budget.
 Not by a little.
 By a lot.

-The medina creates specific complications that drive costs up.
+The medina creates specific complications that drive costs up and that buyers from outside Morocco rarely anticipate.

 If the numbers don’t work at that budget, the deal doesn’t work.